Guide to foraging for guinea pigs

 • Gardens

-• Busy road ways – try to avoid busy areas that are frequented by traffic for the safest foraging experience.
+• Busy roadways – try to avoid busy areas that are frequented by traffic for the safest foraging experience.

 • Private property – avoid private allotments, front gardens, or fields that are not available to the public.
-If you do come across an area you’d like to forage in, always ensure you ask permission from the land owners first!
+If you do come across an area you’d like to forage in, always ensure you ask permission from the landowners first!

-• Tote bag or basket (avoid plastic bags),
+• Tote bag or basket (avoid plastic bags).

-• Guide book or phone - to identify safe plants.
+• Guidebook or phone, to identify safe plants.

-The 3 golden rules of foraging
+The 3 Golden Rules of Foraging

-Rule #1: Never pick a plant you are not 100% sure of.
+Rule #1: Never pick a plant you’re not 100% sure of its safety

 Rule #2: Only pick the best quality!